The Eller College of Management BSBA degree program requires professional admission to the individual majors.

 Students must demonstrate Mid-Level or High-Level Proficiency in each of the following areas: speaking, writing, listening and reading.
 Students who demonstrate language deficiencies and receive a Low-Level Proficiency evaluation in any of these areas will not be admissible to the Eller College.

-- Transfer Students may apply for Professional Admission during their last semester at their Community College even if they have not been officially accepted to The University of Arizona.
+- Transfer Students (who have earned less than 12 UA credits) may apply for Professional Admission during their last semester at their Community College even if they have not been officially accepted to The University of Arizona.
 The University of Arizona application must be in progress at the time of application.

 - All attempted transferable credits at all institutions of enrollment will be considered when calculating a Transfer GPA.
 To be eligible to apply, Transfer Applicants must have a minimum 2.75 Transfer GPA.